-Recently, while watching the announcement trailer for Call of Duty: Black Ops II, I noticed that the main assault rifle for the game is going to be pattern more or less directly off of the cancelled H&K XM8 assault rifle from 2005.
-This not the only near-future MSF work that has mined the US Army cancelled M16 replacement, and this got me to thinking (never a good thing), why do so many near-future MSF works feature this weapon?
+Recently, while watching the announcement trailer for Call of Duty: Black Ops II, I noticed that the main assault rifle for the game is going to be the pattern more or less directly off of the canceled H&K XM8 assault rifle from 2005.
+This, not the only near-future MSF work that has mined the US Army canceled M16 replacement, and this got me to thinking (never a good thing), why do so many near-future MSF works feature this weapon?
 So, I decided to write a blogpost and gather the opinion of anyone that wishes to comment below.

 The Real-Steel H&K XM8

 The XM8 started life as the kinetic kill portion of the experimental XM29 OICW.
 The majority of that gun was the slighting/sensor system that was tied to the 25mm bullpup grenade launcher, the smaller portion was the underslung 5.56mm lightweight "kinetic energy"carbine that was mechanically related to the G36.
 While the XM29 OICW was formally cancelled in 2004, H&K had already taken the 5.56mm "kinetic energy"carbine and started to development a family of lightweight next-generation weapon system for the the US Military.